Parathion: Safety

-Parathion is a cholinesterase inhibitor.
-It generally disrupts the nervous system by inhibiting acetylcholinesterase.
+Parathion disrupts the nervous system by inhibiting acetylcholinesterase.
 It is absorbed via skin, mucous membranes, and orally.
-Absorbed parathion is rapidly metabolized to paraoxon, as described in Insecticidal activity.
-Paraoxon exposure can result in headaches, convulsions, poor vision, vomiting, abdominal pain, severe diarrhea, unconsciousness, tremor, dyspnea, and finally pulmonary edema as well as respiratory arrest.
+Absorbed parathion is rapidly metabolized to paraoxon.
+Exposure can result in headaches, convulsions, poor vision, vomiting, abdominal pain, severe diarrhea, unconsciousness, tremor, dyspnea, and finally pulmonary edema as well as respiratory arrest.
 Symptoms of poisoning are known to last for extended periods, sometimes months.
 The most common and very specific antidote is atropine, in doses of up to 100 mg daily.
 Because atropine may also be toxic, it is recommended that small frequently repeated doses be used in treatment.
 If human poisoning is detected early and the treatment is prompt (atropine and artificial respiration), fatalities are infrequent.
 Insufficient oxygen will lead to cerebral hypoxia and permanent brain damage.
 Peripheral neuropathy including paralysis is noticed as late sequelae after recovery from acute intoxication.
-Parathion and related organophosphorus pesticides are used in hundreds of thousands of poisonings annually, especially suicides.
-It is known as Schwiegermuttergift (mother-in-law poison) in Germany.
-For this reason, most formulations contain a blue dye providing warning.